23006111/Image-Handling-and-Pixel-Transformations-Using-OpenCV/README.md

 ### Ex.
-No. 01
-# Image-Handling-and-Pixel-Transformations-Using-OpenCV
+No. 01 - # Image-Handling-and-Pixel-Transformations-Using-OpenCV
-NAME : RAMYA P
-REG NO: 212223230168

 ## AIM:
 Write a Python program using OpenCV that performs the following tasks: